 If you observe the below screenshot, each package has six different tabs.

-Control Flow Tasks
+Control Flow Tasks in SSIS Package

 A package should contain at least one control flow element.
-Control Flow is a combination of Containers, Tasks, and the Precedence Constraints.
+Control Flow is a combination of Containers, Tasks, and Precedence Constraints.

-Control Flow Tasks are used to work with local files, FTP files, Web Services, Scripts etc. You can use these tasks to perform Database administrative tasks as well.
+Control Flow Tasks are used to work with local files, FTP files, Web Services, Scripts, etc. You can use these tasks to perform Database administrative tasks as well.

-Data Flow Elements
+SSIS Package Data Flow Elements

-From the below screenshot, you can observe that there are three sections, and a Favorite section:
+From the below screenshot, you can observe that there are three sections and a Favorite section:

-This tab will display all the elements in a package that includes: Connection Managers, Tasks, Parameters, Event Handlers, Variables etc.
+This tab will display all the elements in a package that includes: Connection Managers, Tasks, Parameters, Event Handlers, Variables, etc.